 “Born from winter dreaming, life stirs and the first tender shoots emerge from the earth.
 As the wheel turns, we feel the promise of spring and the dawning of a new beginning”

-The nights are finally getting lighter and there seems to be an end in sight to the long winter, Imbolc is a Celtic/Pagan Festival traditionally celebrated as a festival of light and fertility.
+The nights are finally getting lighter and there seems to be an end in sight to the long winter, Imbolc is a Celtic/Pagan Festival marking winter's retreat and the approach of spring.
 Imbolc literally translates as “in the belly” – a reference to the potential for new life, held within the belly of the Great Mother – our Earth.
-This year Imbolc falls on 2nd February (although celebrations will still likely happen on 1st) and is the time of year our ancestors would have taken weather omens; good weather at Imbolc meant winter would continue, rain meant a good summer growing season was ahead and if a hedgehog was seen emerging from its hole it meant winter was on the wane – this is the origin of the American “Groundhog Day”!
+Imbolc falls on 1st February and is the time of year our ancestors would have taken weather omens; good weather at Imbolc meant winter would continue, rain meant a good summer growing season was ahead and if a hedgehog was seen emerging from its hole it meant winter was on the wane – this is the origin of the American “Groundhog Day”!

 A Festival of Fire!